hannahro15/Manchester-Tourist-Project/README.md

  - For the memory game, add in options for different sizes of game boards.
  - For the memory game, implement a scoring system place, and maybe with a leaderboard in.
  - Add in a map of Manchester with or without markers somewhere on the website.
- - Improve the form by making validation more specific such as having certain length passwords, regex for email addresses etc.
+ - Improve the form by making validation more specific such as in Javascipt rather than in Bootstrap, like maybe having certain length passwords, regex for email addresses etc.
  - Add in an animation of a bee that moves across one or more pages of the website.

 ## Credits